Do you have a personal and/or family history of a genetic condition, or a medical condition you are concerned could be hereditary?

 Have you had or are you considering genetic testing for a genetic or other medical condition?

-Are you waiting to see a pediatric or adult geneticist, but would like to talk with a specialist ahead of that visit to get more information?
+Are you waiting to see a geneticist, but would like to talk with a specialist ahead of that visit to get more information?

-We are a team of certified and independent genetic counselors dedicated to helping people navigate their genetic health and provide up-to-date care recommendations.
-We begin by reviewing your personal medical history, your detailed family history, and any concerns you may have.
-After gathering that information, the genetic counselor can discuss any concerns they have regarding a potential underlying personal or family history of a genetic condition.
-Many individuals who see a genetic counselor for a Pediatric or General Adult Genetic Counseling Consultation will also need to be seen by a geneticist (a doctor who specializes in genetics) because many genetic conditions are diagnosed by either a physical exam, lab work, or both, which need to be done by a doctor.
-Our office can forward the information from the genetic counseling consultation to the geneticist that the person is seeing so the doctor has all of the detailed relevant background information ahead of that appointment.
+Sometimes, individuals who see a genetic counselor for a Pediatric or General Adult Genetic Counseling Consultation will also need to be seen by a geneticist (a doctor who specializes in genetics) because many genetic conditions are diagnosed by either a physical exam, lab work, or both, which need to be done by a doctor.
+Our office forwards the genetic counseling consultation summary to the person’s geneticist so the doctor has all of the detailed relevant information ahead of that appointment.

 It is important to come to your appointment with any specific questions or concerns that you have so that the genetic counselor can be sure to address those during your visit.